maelvls/madoko-vscode/README.md

       code ~/.vscode/extensions/madoko-vscode

-- from this folder, install the dev dependencies:

-      npm install

-- then you can launch the automatic compilation of `madoko.JSON-tmLanguage`:

-      npm start

-When you make changes to `madoko.JSON-tmLanguage`, `madoko.tmLanguage` will be produced automatically.
-Now, you can start hacking `madoko.JSON-tmLanguage`.
-In order to see the changes in your `.mdk`, you must reload vscode with ⇧⌘P + `Reload Windows`.
+In order to see the changes makde to `syntaxes/madoko.json` in your `.mdk`, you must reload vscode with ⇧⌘P + `Reload Windows`.

 I also recommend to run ⇧⌘P + `Inspect TM scopes` in order to inspect in your `.mdk` in what scope each character is.
 This will help you finding where